Tailp/CI/README.md

 ## Configure and setup Google cloud Engine plugin on Jenkins
 Some vital informations about setting up this plugin are [here](https://cloud.google.com/solutions/using-jenkins-for-distributed-builds-on-compute-engine)
 We need to create a disk image as template for our slave VM and minimum this image must have java 8 installed.
-This can be found at this [page](https://cloud.google.com/solutions/using-jenkins-for-distributed-builds-on-compute-engine), at subsection "Create a jenkins image", but I'll show how I did it anyway.
+This can be found at this [page](https://cloud.google.com/solutions/using-jenkins-for-distributed-builds-on-compute-engine), at subsection "Create a jenkins image".
+Here for this repo I wanted to build a slave image with java 8 and Maven installed and you can see that in the "provisioners" section in the jenkins-agent.json yaml file.

 * Go to bash terminal and install unpacker
   * wget https://releases.hashicorp.com/packer/0.12.3/packer_0.12.3_linux_amd64.zip